This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 There are two main types of bonsai: the formal (koten) classic style and the informal or comic style (bunjin).
 In the former, the tree’s trunk is wider at the base and tapers off toward the top; in the latter, the style known as “bunjin,” which is more challenging to master, is the exact opposite.

-The goal of every bonsai, whether formal or comic, is to make your bonsai trees appear as natural as you can.
+The goal of every bonsai, whether formal or comic, is to make your bonsai trees appear as natural as possible.
 Let the tree come up with its ideas.
 Allow the trunk to bend to the right if it does so naturally.
 Work with it to make it your bonsai’s focal feature.

 It is helpful to pay attention to the tree’s natural inclination and to cooperate.
 Together you’ll produce a stunning design.